 But don’t worry, we’re going to ease into it.
 Today you are going to learn how to easily make your own earrings, a beautiful pair of simple spiral earrings, with minimal supplies and only one tool.

-- 2 small jump rings
+- 2 small open jump rings (I use 3.5 mm inner diameter sterling silver rings)

-Connect the smaller spiral by looping the small jump ring that is already looped through the larger spiral and loop it through it through the smaller spiral as well.
+- Connect the smaller spiral by looping the small jump ring that is already looped through the larger spiral and loop it through it through the smaller spiral as well.

-Once the two loops are connected by the small jump rings use the pliers to close it up tightly.
+- Once the two loops are connected by the small jump rings use the pliers to close it up tightly.
 It should look like this:

-Take one of your ear wires and open the loop at the bottom and string it through the smaller spiral then close it.
+- Take one of your ear wires and open the loop at the bottom and string it through the smaller spiral then close it.

 Repeat the steps with the remaining jump rings and tada!
 A pair of lovely of simple spiral earrings.